PRB has staff who provide high-quality data and analysis on population, health, and the environment. In addition, PRB has three Visiting Scholars.

 Reshma Naik, Senior Policy Analyst

-Anneka Van Scoyoc, Communications Associate
+Anneka Van Scoyoc, Communications and Graphics Associate

 Marissa Pine Yeakey, Program Director, Capacity Building